yesihaveidea/myrtille/DOCUMENTATION.md

 Special thanks to Catalin Trifanescu for its support.

 ## Installation
-You need at least IIS 7 before installing myrtille (the HTTP(S) to RDP gateway).
+You need at least IIS 7 before installing myrtille (the HTTP(S) to RDP/SSH gateway).
 It installs as a role on Windows Servers and as a feature on others Windows versions.

 **CAUTION!
 If you want to use websockets**, you need IIS 8 or greater with the websocket protocol enabled (disabled by default; see https://www.iis.net/configreference/system.webserver/websocket).